-Chang was drawn to wrestling of a team concept and the individual aspect of the sport as well.
-It was
+Chang was drawn to wrestling for many reasons.
+"I liked the idea of a team concept and the individual aspect of the sport as well.
+It was very hard at the beginning.
+I like the one-on-one physical contact.
+It's more real than volleyball."

-Benner made it to the second she will be vying for a spot in next day of the tournament, much to the satisfaction of Sotelo: "I loved watching her wrestle and putting forth such a tremendous effort.
+Benner made it to the second day of the tournament, much to the satisfaction of Sotelo: "I loved watching her wrestle and putting forth such a tremendous effort.
 She did a great job as a captain this year.
 She's been the leader of the entire team."

 Sotelo cites how gender equality has encouraged the girls to participate in high school wrestling and in the youth programs.
-He sees how the girls have a physical advantage in one area over the boys: "The girls have more flexibility and this enables them to avoid some
+He sees how the girls have a physical advantage in one area over the boys: "The girls have more flexibility and this enables them to avoid some holds."

-Alex Hasse, in her second year of wrestling, represented Acalanes "I am so proud of all three at the tournament.
-Head coach girls," Sotelo said.
-"They gave it Dave Ridge says, "Though Alex didn't place, she wrestled extraordinarily well."
+Alex Hasse, in her second year of wrestling, represented Acalanes at the tournament.
+Head coach Dave Ridge says, "Though Alex didn't place, she wrestled extraordinarily well."